 There is no firm separation between this type of campaigning and divestment, but climate finance campaigners have certain kinds of expertise that they could apply to industrial animal agriculture, such as in-depth financial and policy research and behind-the-scenes work with financial institutions themselves.
 This could give campaigners a powerful way to tackle the industry’s contribution to the climate crisis – as well as to environmental injustice and animal abuse – at a systemic level, rather than at the level of individual diet choice that has largely characterized the public discourse around meat and dairy production.

-But are meat and dairy companies like Tyson and Cargill really as bad as major fossil fuel players like BP and Shell?
+But are meat and dairy companies really as bad as major fossil fuel players?